bikeshaving/crank/website/documents/guides/05-async-components.md

 renderer.render(<AsyncCounter />, document.body);
 ```

+## Racing Components

-The async components we’ve seen so far have been all or nothing, in the sense that nothing is rendered until promises are fulfilled.
-It is often useful to show loading indicators while these promises are pending, which appear only if a pending render is taking too long.
-In Crank, we can do this by racing async components.
-Async components can be raced by using the `for await...of` iterator of the context.
-By using an async iterator rather than an iterator, you can render multiple times for each update because the update suspends and resumes based on the async iteration.
+The async components we’ve seen so far have been all or nothing, in the sense that nothing is rendered until the components have fulfilled.
+Nevertheless, it is often useful to show loading indicators or placeholders while these promises are pending, which appear only if a pending render is taking too long.
+In Crank, we do this by racing async components.
+Async components can be raced within an async generator component using the context as an async iterator (`for await...of`).
+By using an async iterator rather than the iterator, you can render multiple times for each update.
+This is possible because the update suspends and resumes based on the loop and not at each yield.

 ```jsx live
 import {Fragment} from "@b9g/crank";